 - When running Vivien on a MAC via Bootcamp, performance will be comparable to running Vivien on a PC.
 When running Vivien on a MAC via the Parallels virtual environment, performance will be degraded when compared to a PC; using Parallels is not recommended for visualization in Virtual view

 - For Enhanced Simulation, a video card supporting OpenGL 2.1 is required; otherwise, the software will disable Enhanced Simulation.
 For full details on the visualization requirements, please refer to the section below which outlines the increasing levels of beam visualization in Vivien.

 - Intel Core i3 or equivalent AMD processor, 2.0GHz or better

-- MAC computer with Intel Processor platforms running Windows 7 with Service Pack 1 or Windows 8.1 or Windows 10 via Bootcamp (recommended), or Parallels Virtual Machine*
+- MAC computer with Intel Processor platforms running Windows 10 64-bit via Bootcamp (recommended), or Parallels Virtual Machine*